kyma-project/api-gateway/docs/user/00-20-overview-api-rule-controller.md

 ## Controller limitations

-The APIRule controller is not a critical component of the Kyma networking infrastructure since it relies on Istio and Ory Custom Resources to provide routing capabilities.
-In terms of persistence, the controller depends on APIRules stored in the Kubernetes cluster.
-No other persistence solution is present.
+APIRule Controller relies on Istio and Ory Custom Resources to provide routing capabilities.
+In terms of persistence, the controller depends only on APIRules stored in the Kubernetes cluster.
 In terms of the resource configuration, the following requirements are set on the API Gateway controller:

 |          | CPU  | Memory |